mzazon/awesome-cloud-projects/aws/api-security-waf-gateway/api-security-waf-gateway.md

 ## Problem

 Your organization exposes critical business functions through REST APIs that are facing increasing security threats including injection attacks, credential stuffing, DDoS attempts, and automated bot traffic.
-Manual security measures are insufficient to handle the scale and sophistication of modern attacks, leaving your APIs vulnerable to exploitation, service disruption, and potential data breaches.
+Manual security measures are insufficient to handle the scale and sophistication of modern attacks, leaving your APIs vulnerable to exploitation, service disruption, and potential data breaches that could result in significant financial and reputational damage.

 ## Solution

 Implement a comprehensive API security strategy using AWS WAF (Web Application Firewall) integrated with Amazon API Gateway.
 This solution provides defense-in-depth protection through rate limiting, IP-based restrictions, request inspection rules, and geographic blocking.
-Combined with CloudWatch monitoring, you'll have real-time visibility into attack patterns and automatic mitigation capabilities.
+Combined with CloudWatch monitoring, you'll have real-time visibility into attack patterns and automatic mitigation capabilities that protect your APIs while maintaining legitimate user access.

 ## Architecture Diagram